DesenTao/baty.net-hugo/content/lifestack/index.md

   laying out documents that I use it anyway.
 Mostly, this is done via Org mode but I also use LaTeX directly when I feel like being tweaky.
 - [iTerm2][iterm2] – I spend a lot of time in a terminal, and I use iTerm2 for that.
-- [BBEdit][bbedit] – As much as I try to remain in Emacs for editing, whenever I need something fancy done with a lot of text, I turn to BBEdit.
-It’s the editor I’ve used longest.
-In fact, it may be the piece of software I’ve used longest, period.
-It remains truly great.
 - [Firefox][firefox] – My recent foray into Linux has made me ditch Safari as my primary web browser.
 Firefox is fast enough and I like their stance on privacy and security.
 They seem to have the right idea, anyway.